 Imagine for a minute making an application for a costs order based on an offer of compromise.
 The lawyer sends the offer in an email.
 The requirements in Australia for an offer to meet the criteria for an offer of compromise are formal.
 And they should be, given the significant consequences for the other party.
-But there’s a risk that an offer that doesn’t have a clear subject line is going to be overlooked.
-If the instructions on how to accept the offer are vague, or lack context, it’s going to be ineffective.
+But there’s a risk that another lawyer might overlook an offer that doesn’t have a clear subject line.
+If the instructions on how to accept the offer are vague or lack context, it’s going to be ineffective.
 Just like an offer of compromise, an email to a law teacher has to make clear what the issue is and what the sender is asking for.

 The other example strikes a little closer to home.
 Communications with a client are a central part of any request by that client to review their lawyer’s fees.
 They will make their way into the hands of whoever is conducting the review.
 Confusing or embarrassing emails with the client aren’t going to help prove the costs were reasonable.